What Are The Safest Lithium Battery Cells?

 Is LTO Safer Than NMC?

-In comparison, LTO batteries withstand prolonged overcharging or excessive current flow without the same level of risk as NMC and LiPo cells.
+In comparison, LTO batteries can withstand prolonged overcharging or excessive current flow without the same level of risk as NMC and LiPo cells.
 Due to LTOs extreme ability to handle abuse and output current it is commonly used for car audio battery banks.
 This resistance to common safety threats solidifies LTO's position as a safer, more stable option among lithium-ion batteries.

 Comparing LTO to NMC and LFP in terms of safety